 So how did it all start for Levi Roots born 1958 in a tiny little village in Clarendon, Jamaica?
 Well, the march to national, and ultimately global Caribbean food brand began in 2006 when in exchange for a 40% stake in his business, Levi Roots successfully secured at £50,000 investment for his Reggae Reggae Sauce on Britain’s Dragon’s Den despite a shaky pitch.
 With the help of Dragons Peter Jones and Richard Farleigh, he then got a major distribution deal with Sainsbury’s supermarket for the sauce learned from his grandmother in Jamaica and perfected at his London home in Brixton and made initially famous in the 1990s at Notting Hill Carnivals.

 Marketed with Levi Root’s mantra for success, “put some music in your food,” the Reggae Reggae Sauce made with a mix of peppers, herbs and spices became an instant hit.
 Now there is a whole range of Levi Roots food products beyond the sauces all infused with Caribbean flavors including ready meals, snacks, desserts, and soft drinks.
-Beyond selling these licensed Levi Roots products in all major supermarket, the brand has also forged successful partnerships with household fast-food restaurant brands such as Domino’s Pizza, KFC and Subway.
+Beyond selling these licensed Levi Roots products in all major supermarkets, the brand has also forged successful partnerships with household fast-food restaurant brands such as Domino’s Pizza, KFC, and Subway.

 Promoting Reggae Reggae Sauce and ultimately Caribbean food which is finally gaining in popularity also lead to Levi Roots hosting an internationally broadcast BBC television series Caribbean Food Made Easy and publishing a Caribbean cookbook of the same name.
 In total, Levi Roots has published six Caribbean cookbooks with the other five being 1) Sweets, 2) Levi Roots Food for Friends, 3) Spice It Up.
 Levi Roots, 4) Levi Roots’ Reggae Reggae Cookbook and 5) Grill It with Levi: 101 Reggae Recipes for Sunshine and Soul.
-Levi Roots has also released a few reggae infused albums all of which has helped him to build a successful Caribbean food brand that is having global reach and influence.
+Levi Roots has also released a few reggae-infused albums all of which have helped him to build a successful Caribbean food brand that is having global reach and influence.